attify/firmware-analysis-toolkit/README.md

 ## Additional Notes

-- As of now, the [ARM firmadyne kernel](https://github.com/firmadyne/kernel-v4.1) doesn't work with the latest version of Qemu (2.11.1) available on the Ubuntu 18.04 official repositiory.
+- As of now, the [ARM firmadyne kernel](https://github.com/firmadyne/kernel-v4.1) doesn't work with the latest version of Qemu (2.11.1) available on the Ubuntu 18.04 official repository.
 However, Qemu (2.5.0) on Ubuntu 16.04 does work.

 - If no network interfaces are detected, try increasing the timeout value from 60 in `scripts/inferNetwork.sh` as shown below
     ```